Kim Trainor

 Kim Trainor is a Canadian poet.
 Trainor was the recipient of the Fiddlehead's 2019 Ralph Gustafson Prize and the Malahat Review's 2013 Long Poem Prize.

-Trainor's work is particularly concerned with grief and memory.
+Trainor's work is particularly concerned with ecology, grief, and memory.
 Her first book Karyotype was published by Brick Books in 2015.
 George Elliot Clarke described the book as a "recollection of the organized violence that is war and/or tyranny" and noted that the book's focus on remembrance placed her in the lineage of World War One poet John McCrae.
 Trainor's second book Ledi was published by Book*hug.
 Focusing on the controversial excavation of the Siberian Ice Maiden, the book continues the poet's elegiac themes, with a focus on the Iron Age horsewoman's role in society.
 The book was a finalist for the 2019 Raymond Souster Award presented by the League of Canadian Poets.
-Her most recent work has focused on ecological grief and resilience.
-A thin fire runs through me will appear with icehouse poetry (Gooselane Editions) in 2023.
-A blueprint for survival will appear with Guernica Editions in Spring 2024.